News

 The Edgerton Center has fun games, events, and classes that take science to the next level.
 By providing a hands-on experience, the Edgerton Center makes science fun and educational for all age groups.

-- Hours: Monday-Saturday 9am-5pm, Sunday 1-5pm
+• Hours: Monday-Saturday 9am-5pm, Sunday 1-5pm

-- Phone Number: 402-694-4032
+• Phone Number: 402-694-4032

-- Website: http://edgerton.org/
+• Website: http://edgerton.org/

-- Prices: Adults & Children (2+) $8.25, Seniors $7.00, & Groups (10+) $7.00/per person
+• Prices: Adults & Children (2+) $8.25, Seniors $7.00, & Groups (10+) $7.00/per person

-2. Shop Around The Square
+2. Shop the Historic Downtown Square

 Aerial shot of our majestic town square courtesy of Jason Buss at shieldknot.com.

 While you’re in Aurora, don’t pass up the chance to stroll around Central Park Square, informally known as “The Square.”
 The beautifully preserved courthouse, inviting lawn, and historic shops truly make this a one-of-a-kind destination in Nebraska.
+The Hamilton County Courthouse has been listed on the National Register of Historic Places since July 29, 1985.

 Shops located on The Square, or within a two-block radius, include: